mwshinn/mwshinn.github.io/index.md

     matplotlib layouts and multipanel figures
 -   [Paranoid Scientist](https://github.com/mwshinn/paranoidscientist)
     is a runtime verification Python library for scientific software.
--   [worldti.me](https://worldti.me) provides permanent links to the the local time, useful for coordinating times across timezones
 -   Find the [versatility](https://github.com/mwshinn/versatility) of a network.
     For more information see [the original
     paper](https://www.nature.com/articles/s41598-017-03394-5).

+## Other software

+-   [worldti.me](https://worldti.me) provides permanent links to the the local time, useful for coordinating times across timezones
 -   [WriteType](writetype) helps
     elementary school students experience success in writing
 -   There are also several [abandoned projects]({{ site.baseurl }}/software).